TOF Amplifier Tuning Aid

 Arcing is generally an instantaneous or rapid failure mode, while heat dissipation damage requires time.
 Arcing is from excessive voltage, and heating from excessive current.
 Because of the difference in cause, these two very different failure modes do not normally occur under the same operating conditions.

-Tuning pulsers, or if we are into locker-room innuendo "peckers", reduce average dissipation.
+Tuning pulsers, or if we are into locker-room innuendo "tuning peckers", reduce average dissipation.
 This means tuning pulsers or "peckers" can reduce heat damage in physically larger objects, such as vacuum tube anodes.
 Contrary to some claims, tuning pulsers or peckers do not lessen the chances of most arcing or voltage failures, unless the arc failure is a product of long-term heating or excessive average dissipation.
-Claims a pulser prevents arcs or results in optimum tuning because it "emulates speech" are just not true.
-Peak voltage is not directly tied to average power, so a reduction in average power will not reduce peak voltage.
+Claims a pulser prevents arcs or results in optimum tuning because it "emulates speech" are made in good faith, but such claims are not true.
+Peak voltage is not directly tied to average power, so a reduction in average power through use of a pulser or "pecker" tuning aid will not reduce peak voltage or prevent arc damage or failure.

-By definition, peak power and peak voltage has to be the same or we cannot properly load and tune an amplifier!
-Tuning always has to be done at full peak power, and that means we have full peak voltage available.
+By definition, optimum peak current and optimum peak voltage have to occur at the same tuning condition, or an amplifier cannot be properly loaded!
+Tuning always has to be done at full peak power, and that means we have full peak drive power available for tuning.

-tone into a SSB transmitter produces exactly the same RF output spectrum and
+tone into a SSB transmitter microphone input produces exactly the same RF output spectrum and

 CW pulse bandwidth is determined by CW keying system rise and fall characteristics.
 CW bandwidth is free from audio tone harmonics and generally much narrower than SSB.
 CW pulsed tuning can be just as effective as a single-tone SSB pulse, but because of slower rise and fall and elimination of harmonic distortion, is almost always less disturbing off-frequency.